 GASB Statement No. 99, Omnibus 2022, will enhance comparability in accounting and financial reporting and improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB statements and (2) accounting and financial reporting for financial guarantees.
-The portion of Statement No. 99 related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022.
 The portion of the Statement related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement No. 53 are effective for fiscal years beginning after June 15, 2023.

-GASB Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62 will enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
+GASB Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62, will enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 Statement No. 100 will be effective for accounting changes and error corrections made in fiscal years beginning after June 15, 2023.

-GASB Statement No. 101, Compensated Absences will better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
+GASB Statement No. 101, Compensated Absences, will better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
 Statement No. 101 will be effective for fiscal years beginning after December 15, 2023.